How to Prepare Income and Expenditure Account of Co-operative Society

 How NoBrokerHood Helps Societies to Manage their Accounting.

-If your society still follows the old-school bookkeeping and documentation of society accounts and records, this is why societies should upgrade to NoBrokerHood Society Accounting and Billing Solutions.
+If your society still follows the old-school book keeping and documentation of society accounts and records, this is why societies should upgrade to NoBrokerHood Society Accounting and Billing Solutions.

-1. Automated Reports: Unlike the manual accounting system, the digital system produces automated reports which are fast, easy to track, well-maintained and can be preserved for a longer period.
+| Automated Reports | Unlike the manual accounting system, the digital system produces automated reports which are fast, easy to track, well-maintained, and can be preserved for a longer period. |

-2. Easy Access: Since everything is digitally available, any society account-related information can be easily accessed by the committee members.
-This also helps in tracking defaulters and penalising them.
+| Easy Access | All society account-related information is digitally available and can be easily accessed by committee members.
+This also helps in tracking defaulters and penalizing them. |

-4. Cost-Efficient: Though the initial cost of installing and handling an accounting software might seem high, in a long term plan it will be more economical and beneficial.
+| Cost-Efficient | Though the initial cost of installing and handling accounting software might seem high, in the long term it is more economical and beneficial. |

 Conclusion